puppetlabs/puppet-docs/source/pe/3.2/orchestration_puppet.markdown

 #### Aggregate Status

 While [logged in to the puppet master server as `peadmin`][peadmin], run `mco puppet status` with or without a filter.
-This returns an abbreviated status for each node, and a summarized breakdown of how many nodes are in which conditions.
+This returns an abbreviated status for each node and a summarized breakdown of how many nodes are in which conditions.

     $ mco puppet status